-The matching problem
+The legibility problem

 The conventional approach is to build that understanding internally: track behaviour, infer preferences, and gradually assemble a model.
 This works, but it creates three persistent problems.